 Admission Based on Undergraduate Academic Performance

 Students who have completed a bachelor’s degree at an appropriately accredited institution may be admitted to the Graduate Program in Public Administration based on the following criteria:

-- Cumulative GPA of at least 3.0 in the last 90 quarter graded credits of post-secondary coursework (or its equivalent as computed by the Graduate Studies Office); or
+- Cumulative GPA of at least 3.0 in the last 90 graded credits of post-secondary coursework (or its equivalent as computed by the Graduate Studies Office); or

 - Recommendation of the director based upon a successful appeal by the student.
 (This appeals process will be utilized only for students who do not have an undergraduate cumulative GPA of at least 3.00.)

 Students seeking to utilize this appeals process must directly request reconsideration by the director.
 In considering that request the director will consider such information as:

 - A resume;

 - Letters of recommendation;

 - A combined verbal and quantitative score of 1000 and analytical writing score of 3 on the GRE;